benclifford/pdf-slave/README.md

 manage static files like images and handling dependencies between pieces of document.

 The new tool takes the burden away.
-Now all static files and generation code is located within a single template project, that describes how to build your PDF document in a declaretive way.
+Now all static files and generation code is located within a single template project, that describes how to build your PDF document in a declarative way.

 Common work flow with pdf-slave:
 * Develop template from several LaTeX files with embedded Haskell (thanks to [haskintex](http://daniel-diaz.github.io/projects/haskintex/)